Which Child Gets to Choose the Top Bunk?

 Never Double Up

 A top bunk should never have more than one person in it!
-This is a major safety concern and should be avoided at all costs.
+It is a significant safety concern and should be avoided at all costs.